Ryo Yoshimoto: After retirement

 Yoshimoto served on the team operations staff of the Fukuoka SoftBank Hawks from the 2012-2017 season and became the hitting coach for the third squad in the 2018 season.

-He has served as second squad hitting coach since the 2022 season, and first squad hitting coach since the 2023 season.
+He has served as second squad hitting coach since the 2022 season, and the first squad hitting coach since the 2023 season.

+On December 2, 2023, he was transferred to the second squad hitting coach.